 Asana Alternative – Hassl vs Asana

-An asana is also a body posture, originally a sitting pose for meditation, and later in hatha yoga and modern yoga as exercise, adding reclining, standing, inverted, twisting, and balancing poses to the meditation seats.
+Fun fact, an asana is also a body posture, originally a sitting pose for meditation, and later in hatha yoga and modern yoga as exercise, adding reclining, standing, inverted, twisting, and balancing poses to the meditation seats.
+We’re assuming that’s about all the time you have for fun facts though, so let’s skip over to Hassl’s unmatched usability and essential features.

 Asana is set up in tasks, boards and projects.
 If you want to communicate with your team, you need to add them to a project and then post a comment.
 This is great when the comment is directly related to a task or project but can get very confusing when it’s not.
-And you will often have conversations mixed in with files and other comments.
-Which as a result, forces you to use your email to communicate with your team.
+Often, you’ll find conversations mixed in with files and other comments or worse, completely ignored.
+As a result, you resort to using your email to communicate with your team or yet another app/integration.

-Hassl has in in-built instant chat function.
-Which allows you to chat instantly with your team and guests.
+Hassl has an in-built instant chat function which allows you to communicate directly with your team and guests.

 2. Time tracking